UNCG-DAISY/Coastal-Image-Labeler/docs/code_documentation/overview.md

 # Overview

-This section of the documentation is focused on describing the code: explaining the parts of the entire system, example calls, example outputs, and expected results.
+This section of the documentation is focused on describing the code: explaining the parts of the system, examples, how to maintain and extend.

 + Topics:
     - [Project Structure](project_structure.md)